What Happens to Taxes After Someone Dies?

 What about estate tax liens?

 If the estate is required to file Form 706, a lien automatically applies to the whole estate.
 Even if the lien has not been established as a public record, it still exists.
-To request to have it discharged from a certain piece of property, you must file Form 4422 (Application for Certificate Discharging Property Subject to Estate Tax Lien).
+To request to have it discharged from a certain piece of property, file Form 4422 (Application for Certificate Discharging Property Subject to Estate Tax Lien).

 How to minimize tax debts after someone dies